aycautomation/aycautomation.github.io/_posts/2023-01-09-How-To-Work-With-90-30-PLCs.md

 title: How To Work With 90-30 PLCs
 date: 2023-01-09 00:00:00 -0800
 categories: [PLC, GE]
-tags: [plc, ge, "9030", logicmaster, legacy]     # TAG names should always be lowercase
+tags: [plc, ge, "9030", logicmaster, legacy, howto]     # TAG names should always be lowercase
 ---

 The GE Series 90-30 PLC became obsolete in 2018, but there are still sites that use it in production today.
 I recently got to work with one to make a backup of the program, and make some programming changes.
 I wanted to create this guide to put everything I learned in one place and give credit to those who helped along the way!